 It is becoming increasingly clear that behind most pain syndromes of the musculoskeletal system (back, arthroses, tendinopathies) and thus also of the pelvis there is a myofascial development.
 Inflammation, cartilage degradation in a joint or dehydration of the intervertebral disc are therefore to be seen as a consequence and not as the cause of the associated restriction of movement or poor posture.

 In a differentiated consideration of a myofascial syndrome of the pelvis, the cause of the "pubic bone inflammation", which only occurs in athletes, may be a protective reflex reaction after overloading the adductors or an abdominal muscle inserting into the pubic bone.

-Previous childbirth may also play a role in women's pelvic pain syndrome.
-However, if one also ignores psychosocial reasons, a CPPS or a peritrochanteric pain syndrome - similar to a tennis elbow - can also arise out of "nothing".
+If one ignores psychosocial reasons, a CPPS or a peritrochanteric pain syndrome similar to a tennis elbow - can also arise out of "nothing".
 If the dominant pathology of a myofascial syndrome consists of muscle hardening or contraction blockage due to interspersed painful trigger points, this region is the therapeutic target area.

 It can be assumed that so-called myofascial function chains exist, which reach from the muscle insertions of the occipital bones (Os occipitale) or from the jaw joint down to the ankle, making the location of the pain origin questionable.
 On the other hand, there is evidence that the majority of pelvic pain syndromes are closely related to the muscles and fascia of the pelvic floor [117].

-Unfortunately, to date there is only one study on rPMS in pelvic pain syndromes on CPPS in men.
-Due to the universality of myofascial syndromes, however, it seems legitimate to transfer them to women and other myofascial-related indications of the pelvis.
+There is a manageable body of studies on rPMS in pelvic pain syndromes.
+Due to the universality of myofascial syndromes, however, it seems legitimate to transfer them to other myofascial-related indications of the pelvis.
 However, the usual frequency settings for stress and urge incontinence are not to be used here, but a stimulus configuration that is suitable for inducing muscular relaxation via individual twitches.